Welcome to the Polypheny Google Summer of Code (GSoC) 2022 project page.

 For the actual proposal, you can get inspiration from the ideas listed on the ideas page or develop completely new topics of your own.
 We like to be surprised!

 - a description of and motivation for your project idea,

 - details on how to implement your idea and

 - the GitHub id of your pull request.

-Please use the this template for writing you proposal.
+Please use this template for writing your proposal.